 Municipal leaders and their community partners can play important roles in expanding residents’ access to financial services and assisting them in achieving greater financial stability.

-Contribute to a national effort that seeks to identify emerging innovations, local metrics, and promising areas for future investment in the financial inclusion field; and
+Identify innovations, local metrics and promising areas for future investment in the financial inclusion field.